-6.11 Miscellaneous Analog
+7.5.6 Miscellaneous Analog

 The Miscellaneous Analog Control (MAC) Registers provide control and monitor a wide variety of functions.
-These functions include device supervisory features such as Brown-Out and power saving configuration, general purpose input/output configuration and interfacing, internal temperature sensor control and current sharing control.
+These functions include device supervisory features such as brown-out and power saving configuration, general purpose input and output configuration and interfacing, internal temperature sensor control and current sharing control.

-The MAC module also provides trim signals to the oscillator and AFE blocks.
-These controls are usually used at the time of trimming at manufacturing; therefore this document will not cover these trim controls.
+The MAC module provides trim signals to the oscillator and AFE blocks.
+These controls are usually used at the time of trimming at manufacturing; therefore this data sheet does not include any descriptions of these trim controls.

-The MAC registers and peripherals are all available in the UCD3138A (64 pin version).
+The MAC registers and peripherals are all available in the 64-pin version.
 Other UCD3138A devices may have reduced resources.
-See the device pin out description for details.
+See also the Section 4 section.

-6.12 Package ID Information
+7.5.7 Package ID Information